 Vivos Therapeutics Announces New Revenue Stream Through Strategic Medical Billing Relationship with Nexus Dental Systems

-/EIN News/ -- LITTLETON, Colo., Dec.
-15, 2022 (GLOBE NEWSWIRE) -- Vivos Therapeutics, Inc. (“Vivos” or the “Company”) (NASDAQ: VVOS), today announced the creation of a new strategic collaboration with Nexus Dental Systems (“Nexus”), which Vivos expects to generate new revenues starting immediately.
+LITTLETON, Colo., Dec.
+15, 2022 (GLOBE NEWSWIRE) -- Vivos Therapeutics, Inc. ("Vivos" or the "Company") VVOS, today announced the creation of a new strategic collaboration with Nexus Dental Systems ("Nexus"), which Vivos expects to generate new revenues starting immediately.
 Vivos and Nexus believe their alliance is a natural one as both companies currently operate successful independent medical billing platforms focused on sleep and breathing disorders.

 The agreement between Vivos and Nexus effectively combines Vivos' proprietary out-of-network Billing Intelligence Service with the Nexus' in-network medical billing platform to create what is expected to be one of the most comprehensive medical billing services in the dental industry.
 This collaboration is expected to provide both companies' provider networks with greater access to both in or out-of-network billing with all major medical insurance companies, facilitating case acceptances, insurance billing procedures and reimbursement.